 It’s like taking apart a radio to find the music inside.
-The music isn’t inside the radio.
-Because the radio is just a receiver.
-The intelligence that is creating the music comes from other sources.
+The music isn’t on the inside of the radio.
+Because the radio is just a receiver, the intelligence that is creating the music comes from other sources.

 The radio, our DNA, and consciousness are only the materials that make up the receiver.
 There is another force at work beyond this dimension.
-There must be some intelligent force directing and ordering the raw materials into specific energies and wavelengths of matter.
+There must be some intelligent force ordering the raw materials into specific wavelengths of matter.

 It prompts other questions.
 Are we alone in the universe, or are we not?
 What other possibilities could there be?
 What discoveries await us?